2.2 Material Accounting Policies

 (i) Goodwill

-Goodwill arising on a business combination represents the excess of the fair value of consideration over the identifiable net assets acquired.
+Goodwill arising on a business combination represents the excess of the fair value of consideration over the identifiable net asset acquired.
 Fair value of consideration represents the aggregate of the consideration transferred, a reliable estimate of contingent consideration payable, the amount of any non-controlling interest in the acquiree and the fair value of any previous equity interest in the acquiree on the acquisition date.
 Net assets acquired represents the fair value of the identifiable assets acquired and liabilities assumed.

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the Cash generating units (CGUs), or groups of CGUs, that is expected to benefit from the acquisition itself or from the synergies of the combination or both.
 Each unit or group of units to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.